dj-stripe/dj-stripe/README.rst

 Run the commands::

-    python manage.py syncdb

-    python manage.py migrate  # if you are using South
+    python manage.py migrate  # or syncdb, then migrate with South

     python manage.py djstripe_init_customers